phyloacc/PhyloAcc/README.md

 ```
 Again, it will output to Simulation/result_tmp/.
 To run your own data, please change the paths in your parameter file.

 There are several R scripts available in [R/](https://github.com/xyz111131/PhyloAcc/blob/master/R) which read the output from PhyloAcc and generate plots in the main paper (e.g. "scaled" phylogenetic tree and sequence alignment for one element).
+Please read [plot.html](https://github.com/xyz111131/PhyloAcc/blob/master/R/plot.html) and run [plot.rmd](https://github.com/xyz111131/PhyloAcc/blob/master/R/plot.rmd) for detail.